-Sex workers are often subject to the same “revolving door” punitive approach that people convicted of drug offenses receive; women do time, but never receive the resources, social, economic and, psychological support that would enable them to leave the industry if they choose.
-We don’t often consider that sex work can be an intentional choice.
-Whether or not it is a symptom of poor economic conditions or volition it is always considered inherently immoral.
+Sex workers are often subject to the same “revolving door” punitive approach that people convicted of drug offenses receive; women do time, though rarely receive the resources, social, economic and, psychological support that would enable them to leave the industry if they choose.
+Diversion programs such as LEAD and Rescue based intervention often enable as opposed to empowering women in the sex trade by defining them as victims of their own lives and circumstance.